-The Center of Online Learning can provide assistance with the captioning of videos for hybrid and online courses.
-To have your video captioned you must own the rights to the video or have permission to edit the video from it's owner.
+The Center of Online Learning provides captioning of videos for hybrid and online courses.
+To have your video captioned you must own the rights to the video or have permission to edit the video from the owner.
 Priority will be given to videos that are needed for student accommodation.
-For immediate accommodation needs, the Office of Center for Accommodation and Access will pay to have a 3rd party company caption your video.
-Please contact Joy Norman at email@example.com for this service.
+For immediate accommodation needs, the Center for Accommodation and Access will work with a 3rd party company to caption your video.
+Please contact Lauren Jones at firstname.lastname@example.org for this service.

-Services are prioritized based on need.
-Please allow up to 20 business days for the initial caption to be ready for review.
+Captioning services are prioritized based on need.
+Please allow up to 20 business days for the initial captions to be ready for your review.